 - Business Driven: Focused, centralized and aligned with business requirements

-- Integrated: Unified across media, formats, enterprise functional areas and locations
+- Integrated: Unified across media, digital formats, enterprise functional areas and locations

 - Policy Based: Clear, consistent and enforced

 - Risk Management: Oriented to minimize compliance, litigation, financial and operational business risks

 - Continuous Improvement: Innovation focused, utilizing performance management and benchmarking tools to identify and apply best practices

 Businesses are rife with hardcopy and electronic documentation, including mail, contracts, applications, invoices, claims and more.
 If handled manually, processing, tracking and delivering this correspondence to stakeholders can be inefficient and costly.
 Fortunately, document management presents an ideal opportunity to leverage automation and digitization to deliver substantial benefits such as:

 - Cost Savings.
 When you automate manual tasks, it helps centralize some of the most mission-critical information in your organization.
 It also increases processing velocity while decreasing resource allocation for basic and repeatable tasks.
 Automation reduces the errors in document management that have major downstream impact in departments like risk management, customer service and business intelligence.